I-Am-Crumbles/I-Am-Crumbles.github.io/_posts/2022-11-11-HTB-Find-The-Easy_Pass.md

 ![Install Wine](/docs/assets/images/HTB/easypass/easypass04.png)

-After installing wine I tried to use a help menu to view usage syntax but recieved an error message.
+After installing wine I tried to use the help menu to view usage syntax but recieved an error message.
 There was a lot to unpack in the message but I believe the two key takeaways are that wine runs on 32bit architecture and since my kali machine is a 64bit system *multiarch* needs to be enabled.
 The error message even displayed the command to do so `dpkg -add-architecture i386 && apt-get update && apt-get install win32:i386`.
 The second takeaway being that wine seems to expect a filename rather than a switch as the second part of the argument.

 ![no help](/docs/assets/images/HTB/easypass/easypass05.png)